the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 Facilitators and session moderators can help to foster a safe and supportive environment for people with lived experience to share their perspectives and insights.
 Their role at an inclusive event is to provide safe and supported opportunities for active participation from attendees, act as a catalyst for conversation, and to help align discussion and any questions with the goals of the session and event.

-If you are able to involve facilitators or moderators at your event, consider how they can actively promote  engagement of - and contributions from - people with lived experience.
+If you are able to involve facilitators or moderators at your event, consider how they can actively promote the engagement of - and contributions from - people with lived experience.
 This is especially important for events that focus on discussion or require active participation (such as the World Cafes we discussed in the previous section).
 Many people with lived experience may not have a lot of experience, or had the opportunity to develop skills in public speaking or rhetoric and can therefore be at a greater risk of getting left out of conversation.

 Just inviting people with lived experience to your event is not sufficient if there are barriers to their participation.

+The burden to participate, and to find pathways to engage should **not** be the sole responsibility of attendees those with lived experience, and should be carried by the facilitators and event organizers.
 It is the responsibility of the organisers to implement inclusion and accessibility practices in consultation with people with lived experiences.

 Consider if your moderators and facilitators would benefit from support and training on neurodiversity and barriers to participation that can be delivered before the event.